STACKS API Guide

 400 |

-Bad request — check your request body and parameters |
+Bad request — check your request body and parameters.
+Validation errors include field and specific details. |

 401 |